-The mission of the Directorate-General for Communications Networks, Content and Technology (CONNECT) is to conceive and implement the policies required to create a digital single market to foster growth and employment.
+The mission of the Directorate-General for Communications Networks, Content and Technology (CONNECT), led by Mr. Roberto Viola, is to conceive and implement the policies required to create a digital single market to foster growth and employment.
 The aim is to enable citizens, businesses and public administrations to seamlessly and fairly access and provide digital goods, content and services.

-CONNECT is thus responsible for fostering a modern, secure, open and pluralistic society and for helping drive the digital transformation of European industry and public services through the use of innovative digital technology, among others.
+DG CONNECT is thus responsible for fostering a modern, secure, open and pluralistic society and for helping drive the digital transformation of European industry and public services through the use of innovative digital technology, among others.